martexcoin/mxt-mn/README.md

 ## After the masternode is working you must install and configure the [Sentinel](https://github.com/martexcoin/sentinel).
 If you do not install sentinel, the masternode and governance will not work correctly.

+### You are responsible for your masternode both in terms of maintenance and safety.
+We recommend monitoring your masternode at least once a day.

 ## To report issues or for support : <br> [MarteXcoin Telegram @martexcoin](https://t.me/martexcoin)